cyrsis/soliditySandbox/README.md

 ## logs
 --------------------------------

+August 4, 2018 1:56 am
+ - Fix the run config from the bash, speed the development by 30%

 August 3, 2018 8:28 pm
  - Finally done most of the update on my machine, would do some smart contact for now